DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL ref.rst

   * - Command
     - Function
+  * - ALIAS(name,value)
+    - Gives name to a value for script readability.
+Must appear BEFORE the EXRAIL command.
   * - EXRAIL
     - All scripts exist in a single block between EXRAIL and ENDEXRAIL keywords
   * - AUTOMATION(sequence_id, "description")